DavitGadyan/Dash_apps/README.md

-# In files above you can find individual projects of Dash Apps deploed on various platforms.
+# In files above you can find individual projects of Dash Apps deployed on various platforms.
 # All apps are created by me.